filippovitale/filippovitale.github.io/_drafts/new-blog.md

 ---
-layout: post
+layout: article
-category : personal
+category: personal
-description: Filippo Vitale Homepage
+description: Filippo Vitale first post of the new blog
 ---
 This is my first post of my new blog